 Today I want to take you behind the curtain of the PR and communications support that each group receives and that is intended to amplify their efforts.
 This program is not just about the small scale investments funded through the direct capital monies (though those are clearly central to the program), it is also about training the groups to use media coverage on a regular basis as a tool to build buzz around their work and its impact.
-This buzz is a critical element of the program accomplishes a number of things.
+This buzz is a critical element of the program as it accomplishes a number of things.
 First, it helps to attract both new customers and new businesses to the area and second it helps establish the bona fides of the participating organizations as leaders in commercial revitalization activities and partners to the local business community.
 The idea is to offer the groups success in immediate term activities over which they can demonstrate control, so that they build the confidence and credibility necessary to tackle more advanced activities over the medium to long-term.
 Some of you may recognize this theory from Steven Covey’s “Circle of Influence” – and it under-girds the methodology of this program.

 The elements of the PR support included and resulted in the following:

 - “Scribe” articles written by a professional writer that offer narrative summaries of the work and are posted on LISCs website, as well as blasted via email by both LISC, project partners and the community organizations.
 The first project summary was written by consultant Mark Foggin and can be found here.